sgmurphy/wordpress-plugins/advanced-database-cleaner/README.txt

 8. Overview and settings page

 == Changelog ==

+= 3.1.5 - 19/09/2024 =
+- Fix: Automatic conversion of false to array is deprecated
+- Fix: Cannot modify header information - headers already sent..
+- Fix: Object of class stdClass could not be converted to string

 = 3.1.4 - 23/01/2024 =
 - Security: enhancing the security by avoiding deserialization (thanks to Richard Telleng from Wordfence)